zorani/aws-ec2-objects/README.md

 All API calls need to be signed with a sig version 4 process which needs a region that you have access to.

-So.. to make things easy on our selves please set the AWS_DEFAULT_REGION environment variable to a region you know you  have enabled for your credentials.
+So.. to make things easy on ourselves please set the AWS_DEFAULT_REGION environment variable to a region you know you  have enabled for your credentials.

 For example:

-    export AWS_SECRET_ACCESS_KEY='us-east-1'
+    export AWS_DEFAULT_REGION='us-east-1'